storageos/cluster-operator/README.md

 Events:   <none>
 ```

 ## StorageOSCluster Resource Configuration

+Once the StorageOS operator is running, a StorageOS cluster can be deployed by
+creating a Cluster Configuration.
+The parameters specified in the
+configuration will define how StorageOS is deployed, the rest of the
+installation details are handled by the operator.

 The following tables lists the configurable spec parameters of the StorageOSCluster custom resource and their default values.